Every product is inspired by a deep love for our little ones, with the ultimate goal of keeping you and your family happy and connected.

 Centuries ago, L’elefante Nido had the freedom to wander Sicily.
 We like to imagine mama Dwarf Elephants walking beside their children, roaming freely across what is now La Furtuna Estate.

-Soothe discomfort in any-sized ears with our Ear Trouble Helper.
+Soothe discomfort in any-sized ears with our Ear Rescue Drops.

-Thousands of years ago, Dwarf Elephants roamed Sicily.
-Later, humans discovered Dwarf Elephant fossils, with their large heads and nasal cavities.
+Thousands of years ago, adorable dwarf elephants roamed the lush Sicilian landscape.
+Much later, humans discovered dwarf elephant fossils, with their large heads and prominent nasal cavities.
 That may be how the myth of the Cyclops began!

 Hoopoes are colorful birds named for their unique call, “Hoo-poo!”
-They love taking sand baths and basking in the warm Sicilian sun.
-Hoopoes use their long beaks to feed their young... while flying!
+They love taking sand baths and basking in the warm Sicilian sun with their wings spread out and their heads held high.
+Hoopoes use their long beaks to feed their young… while flying!

-Our Sneezy and Tickly Nose Care helps your child breathe easy through their cute little “beak.”
+Our Tickly Nose Refresh is wonderful for your child’s cute little “beak.”

 IL PICCOLO GUFO